2024 New Investigator Program Request for Proposals

 Goal and Description

-Through the New Investigator Program, the Partnership Education and Research Committee (PERC) supports early-career SMPH faculty as they initiate new, innovative research or education pilot projects to improve health and advance health equity in Wisconsin and beyond.
+Through the New Investigator Program, the Partnership Education and Research Committee (PERC) seeks to develop and sustain the academic and research excellence of early-career SMPH faculty as they initiate new, innovative research or education pilot projects to improve health and advance health equity in Wisconsin and beyond.

 Proposals must be innovative and advance scientific understanding with potential to improve health or advance health equity through prevention, diagnosis, treatment, or cure of disease.
 The Principal Investigator (PI) must describe the potential to improve the health of the people of Wisconsin and must clearly explain the steps necessary to translate discovery to application in the clinical setting or in communities.
 The proposal must include clear and measurable benchmarks to track progress toward the overall objectives and the specific aims.
 The PI must describe how completion of the project will advance their career development, including plans to leverage future funding from federal or other granting agencies.